 Get an alarm clock, see the duration of two episodes, set the alarm to ring after two episodes, and put it behind the TV or computer.

-The purpose of this is when the alarm goes on you have to get up of the bed and turn it off.
+The purpose of this is when the alarm goes on you have to get up from the bed and turn it off.
 After that don’t come back on the bed and continue to watch just another episode.
 No, when you get up start doing something completely different.

 This way you are setting boundaries of time and if you are disciplined you will end just with those two episodes for the day.

 If you know that you are not disciplined and you are a very addictive binge-watching person, set a timer for wifi.
 Just set the timer to turn off your internet connection.